sebvilhelm/cv/src/cv.md

 ### 08/2018 - 10/2018: Developer Intern, Ajukreizi Aps

+Front end intern, working on projects for external clients in React, Next.js, and JavaScript.

 ### 06/2017 - 03/2018: Student Developer, Frankly A/S

 ### 01/2017 - 06/2017: Developer Intern, Frankly A/S

+Working as an intern, and later as a student worker, on projects for external clients, mostly custom Wordpress solutions with lots of custom PHP, CSS and JavaScript, and also web ads in JavaScript

 ## Relevant Education